SAP-samples/teched2025-AD166/exercises/ex5/README.md

 ### Exercise 5.1 - Add new IconTabFilters to the Sensors.view.xml

-📋 **Action Required**: Enhance the IconTabBar with filtering capabilities.
+📋 **Next Step**: Enhance the IconTabBar with filtering capabilities.

 > 📖 **Context**: For this, we enhance our `sap.m.IconTabBar` control.